MAUDE ISLAND TRAIL

-To hike the Maude Island Trail you must first drive north from Heriot Bay for about 6 kms to the Walcan Road, which joins the main road on your left, halfway up a steep hill on the road.
+To hike the Maude Island Trail you drive north from Heriot Bay for about 6 kms to the Walcan Road, which joins the main road on your left, halfway up a steep hill on the road.
 The Walcan Road is signposted on your left with a ” ⇐ Walcan Seafood ” sign.
 This dirt road takes you a kilometer or so to the Morte Lake Trail car-park on your right, which is one access point for the Maude Island Trail.
-This is first of the two ways to access the Morte Lake Trail.
+This is first and longest of the two ways to access the Morte Lake Trail.
 (1) Park your car here at the Morte Lake car-park and then hike to Morte Lake (aprox.
 30mins) to where the trail forks, then hike around either side of the lake to its far shore (aprox.
 30mins more) until you reach the signpost pointing to the Maude Island Trail, where you then hike northwest from the Morte Lake Trail.
-The Maude Island trail goes through forest then meets and follows an old logging road and follows that before branching off and taking you around the base of Mount Lolo.
-There is a branch trail off the main trail, up to Lolo’s summit, about 20 minutes up.
-The main trail now takes you out to Seymour Narrows
+The Maude Island trail takes you through forest for about 20 minutes then meets the shorter trail to Maude Island and after another 10 minutes the trail meets an old logging road where you go left (west).

+After coming down from the bluffs, if you took that trail, you follow the main trail southwest until you arrive at this causeway ( built in early 1950s to service the Ripple Rock demolition crew).
 You walk across this causeway and continue along the trail on the northwest coast of Maude Island until the trail ends at the ocean, overlooking Seymour Narrows and the old Ripple Rock site.

-The Maude Island ‘Shortcut’ Trailhead at GPS point : N50º, 8.923′, W125°, 19.093′. (photo taken on 10th.
-September, 2017)
+The Maude Island ‘Shortcut’ Trailhead at GPS point : N50º, 8.923′, W125°, 19.093′. (photo taken on 24th April, 2018)